zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec02.md

 [RFC 4035](https://tools.ietf.org/html/rfc4035#section-5.2).

 While matching DS RRset with DNSKEY, implementations must support the use of the SHA-256 algorithm in DS RRs.
-Validator implementations SHOULD ignore DS RRs containing SHA-1 digests if DS RRs with SHA-256 digests are present in the DS RRset as specified in section 3 of RFC 4509.
+Validator implementations should ignore DS RRs containing SHA-1 digests if DS RRs with SHA-256 digests are present in the DS RRset as specified in section 3 of RFC 4509.